AugustusHuang/jsimple/IR.md

 maybe `rest-node`.

 ## Phases

     1. Make different types of `node` and prepare to generate seperated `piece`.
     2. Traverse the abstract syntax tree and generate node array (or list), and then fill them into different pieces (maybe store them in hash-table).
     3. Find linked pieces and use a most-spread algorithm.
     4. Go through multiple passes and delete unused codes, determine variable types, adjust entries and exits...

+## Detailed design
+Traverse from form `(:js XXX)`, depth first, every step either push a new `1` to the end of the counter list, or increment an existing element of the list by 1, the counter list will be later stored into the corresponding node, e.g. a node with counter `(2 3 4)` means it's in the fourth form of the third form of the second one in the top-level form.
+If the form begins with `(:function XXX)`, then make a new function node, if the form begins with `(:binary XXX)` or `(:unary-prefix XXX)` or `(:const XXX)`, make a new constant node, if the form begins with `(:let XXX)` or `(:var XXX)` make a new variable node, if the form begins with `(:assign XXX)`, make a new set node (here we don't tell the differences between SETF and SETQ), if the form begins with `(:for XXX)`, `(:for-in XXX)` or `(:for-of XXX)`, make a new loop node.
+If the form begins with `(:block XXX)`, make a new block node.